yonseicasl/Nebula/README.md

 ## Prerequisites
-Nebula uses g++ and nvcc to compile C++ codes to execute on CPUs and NVIDIA GPUs, and it has dependency on OpenCV and OpenBLAS libraries to accelerate neural network algorithms.
-Nebula benchmarks have been validated in 18.04 (Bionic Beaver) with any later versions of g++-5.4, nvcc-9.0, OpenCV-3.2, and OpenBLAS-0.2 (as of July 2020).
+Nebula uses g++ and nvcc to compile C++ codes to execute on CPUs and NVIDIA GPUs.
+It has dependency on OpenCV and OpenBLAS libraries to accelerate neural network algorithms.
+The Nebula benchmarks have been validated in 18.04 (Bionic Beaver) with g++-5.4, nvcc-9.0, OpenCV-3.2, and OpenBLAS-0.2 or any later versions of them (as of July 2020).

     * g++-5.4 or later
     * nvcc-9.0 or later